Century American Strategic Framework

 - Alliances, Partnerships, and International Organizations

-- Strengthening America's Innovation Foundation
+- Strengthening the Foundation of American Innovation

 Document Introduction

-In the dimension of national security, the report analyzes the scale and efficiency issues of the U.S. defense budget, pointing out that despite continuous growth in defense spending, there is still room for improvement in the efficiency of military deployment and equipment procurement.
+In the dimension of national security, the report analyzes the scale and efficiency issues of the U.S. defense budget.
+It points out that despite continuous growth in defense spending, there is still room for improvement in the efficiency of military deployment and equipment procurement.
 It calls for strengthening defense capabilities through institutional reforms, streamlining the bureaucratic system, and optimizing congressional oversight.
 Simultaneously, it emphasizes the strategic value of alliance systems and international organizations, proposing that NATO should adjust its theater command structure and that the U.S. needs to enhance its leadership and accountability mechanisms within institutions like the United Nations.